Forcing Your Landlord to Repair

 How can the local building inspector help?

 A tenant may also wish to contact the local department of building inspection.
 The building inspector can visit and cite the landlord for any defects in need of repair.
 The building inspector can also force the landlord to make repairs by issuing fines for non-compliance.
-It’s a good idea for a tenant to present during any building inspection to point out defects.
-If the landlord still refuses to make repairs after being cited, a tenant should pursue legal action against the landlord.
+It’s a good idea for a tenant to be present during any building inspection to point out defects.
+If the landlord still refuses to make repairs after being cited, a tenant should contact any attorney to discuss pursuing legal action against the landlord.

 Under what circumstances may a tenant withhold rent or deduct the cost of repairs from his or her rent?

 A tenant may deduct money from the rent, up to the amount of one month’s rent, to pay for repairs.
 A tenant may also withhold rent in order to compel a landlord to complete necessary repairs.
 This may include any conditions that affect the tenant’s health and safety and that substantially reduce the habitability of the unit, for example, a leaky roof, a gas leak or no hot running water.
 You will want to speak to a lawyer before withholding rent because it can lead to an eviction.